Transparent and independent

 Bill Davidson (Deputy Chair)

 Bill is Managing Director of Hearing Australia, the nation’s leading hearing specialist and largest provider of Government-funded hearing services.
 Previously, Bill has operated at senior management levels in the Managed Services industry, both within the Private and Public sectors.
 He has extensive experience in the delivery of contracted, outsourced services here in Australia, and overseas in the UK and South East Asia.
 Bill was also the interim CEO of CHOICE in 2008 whilst we sought a new CEO.
 Bill is passionate about finding ways to provide fair competition and deliver a better deal for the Australian Consumer.
 Bill served on the CHOICE Board from November 2006 until August 2008.
 Following the appointment of Nick Stace in February 2009, Bill was co-opted onto the Board in November 2009, and then elected to the Board in November 2010.
 He is Deputy Chair of the CHOICE Board and member of the Finance, Risk & Audit and Digital Transformation Committees.

-Frank Muller has a distinguished 38-year career in environmental, energy and land use policy in Australia and the US, working in government, universities, private consulting and the community sector.
+Frank Muller has a distinguished 39-year career in environmental, energy and land use policy in Australia and the US, working in government, universities, private consulting and the community sector.
 He currently lectures, writes and advises governments, business and community groups on climate change and sustainable development policy.
 Frank holds a Masters in Public Administration from Harvard University, a Science degree from ANU and is a graduate of the Australian Institute of Company Directors.
-Frank was elected to the CHOICE Board in 2007 and is Chair of the Campaigns & Advocacy Committee.
+Frank was elected to the CHOICE Board in 2007, is Chair of the Campaigns & Advocacy Committee and member of the Finance, Risk & Audit Committee.